dsherret/rust-toolchain-file/README.md

 components = [ "rustfmt", "clippy" ]
 ```

-Then add an entry to this action in your GitHub Actions workflow file:
+2. Add an entry to this action in your GitHub Actions workflow file (ensure the
+   repo is checked out first):

 ```yaml
 name: test suite